 I’ll be an uncle myself in a few weeks and I remember how great he was with his nieces.
 I want so badly to get his advice, seeing as even the thought of holding a newborn terrifies me.
 He’d probably tell me that I’ll get used to it and it becomes natural, but to keep a beer in the fridge when I babysit.

 The “firsts” without him are just as heartbreaking as the “firsts” that won’t exist.
 I’m sad about that, but I’m reminded to be grateful and happy for the “firsts” that did.
-The first prank we pulled at a play practice, that set the script for many more to follow.
+The first prank we pulled at a play practice, that set the script for much more to follow.
 Our first batch of failed plans, that led to routines of car rides to nowhere that were somehow better than when plans did work out.
 The first set of duo outfits and trips to Amvets that set the bar high for the next shin dig we would attend as “The Matt’s.”
 The first argument that helped us both understand how very different, yet oddly similar we were.

 I have tried to look at those wonderful “firsts” and what they lead to, because as I deal with a new set of “firsts”, they allow me to take a deep breath, and realize that I am managing.
 Whether I feel like I’m falling apart or barely getting by, I am somehow getting through each day and I’m waking up with the intentions that I have one more day in the books of healing and hope.
 I have something that is worth grieving over, but I have something that is worth celebrating and cherishing for the many “firsts” that still await me.